-Description The subjects comprise a detached chalet villa.
-Accommodation Ground Floor: Entrance Hallway, Living Room, Sitting Room, Dining Room, Kitchen/Breakfasting Room, Utility Room, Sun Room, WC.
-First Floor: Landing, Bedroom One, Bedroom Two, Bedroom Three, Bedroom Four/Study, Family Bathroom.
-Gross internal floor area (m2) 177 sq m or thereby.
-Neighbourhood and location The subjects are located within the Newton Mearns district of Glasgow where surrounding properties are of similar design, vintage and character.
+Description The subjects comprise a detached bungalow.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Living Room, Sitting Room, Kitchen, Bedroom 1, Bedroom 2 & Bathroom.
+Gross internal floor area (m2) The gross internal floor area extends to 81m2 or thereby.
+Neighbourhood and location The subjects are located within the Netherlee district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age 60 years approximately.
-Weather Dry and clear.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single stack over the left hand gable elevation which was seen to be of brick construction, rendered externally.
+Age 80 years approximately.
+Weather Dry but overcast.
+Chimney stacks Chimney stacks have been taken down.
+There is a metal flue over the left hand gable elevation.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The principal roof was seen to be of pitched design overlaid with concrete tiles and incorporates dormer projections to both front and rear which have flat platform sections of roofing overlaid with a membrane finish.
-The single storey rear projection, again has a flat platform section of roofing overlaid with a membrane finish.
-Very limited access of the eaves was available, although access was available to the roof void via a hatch within a hatch within the ceiling of the upper landing.
-This revealed a timber framed roof structure which was found to be insulated at joist level.
+The roof was seen to be of pitched, hipped design overlaid with concrete tiles.
+Access to the roof space is available via a hatch and ladder within the ceiling of the kitchen.
+The attic has been floored and lined and hence our inspection of roofing timbers was severely limited.
+Insulation was noted.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in uPVC and cast iron materials.
-C .
+Rainwater fittings are formed in cast iron and uPVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls would appear to be of traditional cavity brick/block construction.
+The main walls would appear to be of traditional cavity brick/block construction rendered externally.
 Cavity wall insulation would appear to have been introduced.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.